trytomeow/transcriptomic-cellular-response-er-stress-yeast/README.md

 ## Overview

-Transcriptomic analysis pipeline for generating figures for senior project entilted: Transcriptomic Analysis of Cellular Response to ER Stress in _Saccharomyces cerevisiae_.
+Transcriptomic analysis pipeline for generating figures for senior project entilted: Transcriptomic Analysis of Cellular Response to ER Stress in _S. cerevisiae_.

 ## Objective of this project
 1. To investigate the temporal dynamics of transcriptional adaptation in _S. cerevisiae_ in response to ER stress.